Team and Board

 As a young queer person growing up in country NSW in the 90s, Nick is incredibly committed to ensuring that queer artists, and queerness, are visible, respected and supported, and that all communities celebrate the diversity of sexuality, artforms and artistic voices.

+Nangka.
 Ngai mityi Charlotte-nha.
 Ngatyu Yura Mityi Unakanha.
-Ngaityu Adnyamathanha Barngarla and Yankunytjatjara Transgender Yurartu
+Ngaityu Adnyamathanha Barngarla and Yankunytjatjara Transgender Yurartu.

 “Hello, my name is Charlotte.
 My Adnyamathanha name is Unakanha – which means 3rd born daughter.
 My ancestral ties are with the Adnyamathanha People, The Barngarla People and The Yankunytjatjara People of South Australia”